openhwgroup/programs/Project-Descriptions-and-Plans/CV32E41P/CV32E41P-Project-Launch-Proposal.md

 Huawei have a proprietary code-size reduction extension.
 Andes have CoDense.
 PULP has many custom instructions, some of which reduce code size.
 Alibaba also have custom instructions for performance and code-size.

-The purpose of Zce is to have a standard extension for everyone to use.
+The purpose of Zc\* is to have a standard extension for everyone to use.

 ### Related efforts to be described